WordPress/wporg-plugin-guidelines/guideline-08.md

 	<li>Using iframes to connect admin pages (APIs should be used to minimize security risks)</li>
 </ul>

 Services that act as site management tools that interact with and push software down to a site <em>are</em> permitted.
-The management service must handle the interaction on its own domain, however, not within the WordPress dashboard.
+The management service must handle the interaction on its own domain and <strong>not</strong> within the WordPress dashboard.